ethorne2/ethorne2/README.md

 - 👋 Hi, I’m Liz!
 - 🌱 I’m learning Computer Science at Oregon State University.
-- 💼 I'm a Software Engineer Intern at Cvent.
+- 💼 I'm a new Software Engineer in SaaS technology.
 - 💞️ I’m looking to collaborate on projects involving the outdoors, cats & horror movies.
 - 📫 How to reach me: thorneel@oregonstate.edu